ahsueh1996/Experiments_GRSM/jmh-spark/treeAggregate/README.md

 	SPARK_JARS_DIR="${SPARK_HOME}/assembly/target/scala-$SPARK_SCALA_VERSION/jars" ln 42 from spark/bin/spark-class

-# Then you can view a jar content with
+then you can view a jar content with

 	jar tvf jarfile.jar | grep "the class you are looking for"